rocket-pool/RPIPs/RPIPs/RPIP-71.md

 ### oDAO selecting minipools

 The oDAO has discretion in selecting minipools during the initial phase and is responsible for factoring in voluntarily exiting minipools to determine how many to exit.
 However, the withdrawal shortfall limits the amount of exits.
 At most, the oDAO could exit unnecessary minipools equal to the currently voluntarily exiting minipools, provided there is sufficient withdrawal demand at the same time.
 So the exposure here is mostly limited to ordering and a small amount of extra exits.
 Since the rules are known and the actions are transparent, the oDAO properly executing this duty can be monitored.

+### Correlated Slashing Penalties

+Ethereum slashes validators for breaking protocol rules that could be part of an attack on the chain.
+The slashing penalty for a slashed validator increases when many other validators are slashed in the 18 days before and after the slashing.
+In extreme scenarios (about 5% of validators slashed within a 36 day window), this correlation penalty can lead to the rETH exchange rate going down.
+Sophisticated rETH holders could anticipate this and use the withdrawal mechanism to avoid any losses, which then would increase losses experienced by rETH holders that are not able to withdraw in time.

+To handle these extreme scenarios fairly, the Security Council is able to temporarily disable withdrawals.
+This toggle will prevent joining the Withdrawal Queue and redeeming existing withdrawal requests.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).